 Peaceful gathering held as BC’s Addressing Racism Investigation Underway

-Canada’s colonial history, including residential school and Indian hospitals that harmed Indigenous children and adults with non-consensual medical interventions, continues to haunt us today.
+Canada’s colonial history, including Indian hospitals that harmed Indigenous children and adults with non-consensual medical interventions, continues to haunt us today.
 Recent allegations of anti-Indigenous racism prompted creation of the Accessing Racism Investigation by the BC Minister of Health in mid-June.
-The investigation’s existence – coupled with today’s demonstration about another incident – remind us all that systemic racism is an all too common experience for Indigenous people in BC.
+The investigation’s existence – coupled with today’s demonstration about another incident – remind us all that systemic racism is an everyday experience for Indigenous people in BC.

 Accessing Racism Investigation.
 On June 19, BC’s Minister of Health appointed Mary Ellen Turpel-Lafond to lead an independent investigation into allegations of Indigenous-specific discrimination in the province’s health care system.
 Recent examples of Indigenous people being refused respectful or timely medical care remind us that this investigation matters.
-Addressing racism and achieving health care equity is a shared goal for the First Nations Health Council and the First Nations Health Authority.
-In addition, we are working with our health authority partners to address this across BC.
+The goal of the investigation is to report on and make recommendations to address Indigenous-specific racism in ER departments in BC, within the context of the broader health care system.
+Addressing racism and achieving health care equity is a shared goal for the First Nations Health Council and the First Nations Health Authority, partners in the made-in-BC health governance structure for First Nations.

 Indigenous People Urged to Share Their Story.
 All Indigenous individuals to complete the survey of their experiences within the BC health care system.
 People can complete the survey online or call and leave a detailed message for the investigation team at 1-888-600-3078 or via email at email@example.com.